Photo-switchable liquid crystalline brush as an aligning surface for liquid crystals: modelling via mesoscopic computer simulations: Conclusions

 \section{Conclusions}

-Delevoping photo-switchable commanding surfaces, including the possibility of triggering required anchoring of bulk liquid crystals, has found a lot of experimental interest recently.
+The development of photo-switchable commanding surfaces, including the possibility of triggering the required anchoring of bulk liquid crystals, has found a lot of experimental interest recently.
 Computer simulation of such systems faces several difficulties.
-These are related to the relatively large length and time scales of the problem, and turn rendering of these effects using chemically-exact models problematic.
-Instead, one may attempt more physics-oriented approach, when not the exact chemical details, but rather principal features of the phenomena are taken into account.
-Such attempt is made in the current study.
+These are related to the relatively large length and time scales of the problem, and turn problematic rendering these effects with the use of chemically-exact models.
+Instead, one may attempt a more physics-oriented approach, when not the exact chemical details, but rather principal features of the phenomena are taken into account.
+Such an attempt is made in the current study.

-We build the mesoscopic model for a liquid crystalline polymer brush, which incorporates chromophores.
-It reproduces such principal features of the real systems as: side-chain molecular architecture, semi-rigidness of polymer chains, polarity of chemical groups and of a solvent and photoisomerization of the azobenzene chromophores.
-This allowed to capture essential features of such brushes: transition from a collapsed to a straightened state with the increase of grafting density, differences in behaviour of the brush under ultraviolet and visible light, and the role of a temperature in its structure.
+We suggest a mesoscopic model for a liquid crystalline polymer brush, which is built of polymer chains that are grafted to a substrate, each containing chromophoric groups.
+The model reproduces such principal features of the real systems as: side-chain molecular architecture, semi-rigidity of polymer chains, polarity of chromophoric groups and of a solvent and photoisomerization mimicking that of the azobenzene chromophores.
+Brush density is defined via the number $N_\text{br}$ of its chains while keeping the dimensions of the simulation box constant.
+Grafting pattern is regular, in a form of a square lattice, and the cases $N_\text{br}$ from $1$ up to $64$ are considered.
+We examine the reduced brush height $h$, as well as the orientation order parameters $S_{\alpha}$ of chromophores with respect to respective Cartesian axes $\alpha=x,y,z$.
+For each parameter set, $10$ independent runs are performed, each started from a high temperature ``reset'' stage which is followed by one or two stages (depending on a simulation type), performed at a required temperature.

+First the model brush is considered under ultraviovet light.
+In this case, all chromophores are assumed to have the properties of the \textit{cis}-isomers of azobenzene, namely: they are polar and non-mesogenic.
+The brush is this case displays typical properties of the non-liquid crystalline brushes, namely: a transition from a collapsed to a straightened state which takes place already at $N_\text{br}$ as low as $2$.
+The arrangement of chromophores is weakly planar and isotropic within the plane representing a substrate.

+Under a visible light, all chromophores are assumed to represent unpolar mesogenic \textit{trans}-isomers, that are capable of forming a bulk nematic phase at temperatures lower than the transition temperature $T_{NI}$.
+Two approaches were attempted aimed at forming the uniaxial planar arrangement of chromophores.
+In the first one, the brush was given the possibility to self-assemble into the ordered phase at $T<T_{NI}$.
+No such arrangement was observed at any brush density given by $N_\text{br}$.
+At low $N_\text{br}$, this was not the case because of the collapsed state of the brush, whereas at higher $N_\text{br}>36$, the arrangement of chromophores is planar but not uniaxial, characterized by a constant rotation of the nematic director within the plane representing a substrate.
+Typical simulation snapshots show a locally ordered polydomain microstructure of the brush in this case.